 PROBLEMS: The conclusion contains several undefined abbreviations.

 Pregnant HIV-infected injecting drug users (IDUs) in Ukraine have worse clinical status, poorer access to prevention of mother-to-child transmission prophylaxis and highly active antiretroviral therapy, more adverse pregnancy outcomes and higher risk of mother-to-child transmission than non-IDU women.

 While most menthol smokers said they would not be happy with a ban on menthol cigarettes, more said that they would respond by quitting smoking altogether than seeking out a black market for menthol cigarettes.

-The conclusion does not provide a generalizable statement but is instead phrased to reflect the study’s specific findings.
+PROBLEMS: The conclusion does not provide a generalizable statement but is instead phrased to reflect the study’s specific findings.